Irfan805/Connect-RStudio-with-Github/Connect RStudio Github.md

 **Note:** You need to restart you R session to implement the effect of your access token.
 You can do oit with the following steps-
 **RStudio** > **Session** > **Restart R**

-Now using the library *usethis* you can connect your project with github just running this code in your console or script
+Now using the library *"usethis"* you can connect your project with github just running this code in your console or script

 `
 use_github(protocol = 'https', auth_token = Sys.getenv("github_path"))